Search Results for

 Abbreviations are case-sensitive.

-Last, create another Wordlist object to hold the variables, which are added to the bundle as demonstrated below.
-Finally add the language resource bundle to the TM, which you then save:
+Finally, create another Wordlist object for the variables.
+Add the language resource bundle to the TM, and then save the TM:

 newBundle.Variables = new Wordlist();